Dr Hywel Davies Technical Director, CIBSE and Chair of the Expert Group on the Approved Documents

 • To make recommendations that will ensure we have a sufficiently robust regulatory system for the future;

 • To provide further assurance to residents that the complete system is working to ensure the buildings they live in are safe and will remain, so Visit This URL to look for more safety hazzards and what you need for security in a construction process.
 To ensure the right roofing safety standards always make sure to talk to professionals.
+Many have always favoured the Jackson roofing contractors advice on the precautions to take when approaching the roofing phase of constructing your house.

 Dame Judith was asked to: